Number : Season 2, Serial 4 of 9.

 Whats bad : It’s really dull.

 Review With Spoilers : Hartnell’s era can be credited with show-casing some rich and inspired science-fiction stories.
-It peppered these, with historical period drama episodes.
+It peppered these, with historical period dramas.
 Helped in part by free and easy access to the BBC’s huge period costume and prop department, which no doubt kept the budget costs down.

 The Romans on the other hand, sits firmly in the character-driven camp.
 Which wouldn’t be a problem.
 As Hartnell Who generally excelled at developing characters.